sagrawa4/My-To-Do-Application/README.md

 # Calling parent method in child.
 - Use arrow function and pass the props in function

-# for a control componenet
+# For a control componenet
 - Source of truth is the state of the componenet

-# to create a generic event for all the changes happening when a state change
+# To create a generic event for all the changes happening when a state change
 - use [event.target.name], this gives the state object that we are trying to change and equate the value with event.target.value